Managing the impact of late payments is a way of life for the thousands of UK small firms who trade business to business.

 4) Have a process to deal with late payers

 Whatever you do, chances are you’ll end up with a late payer at some point.
 Having a clear process that you follow every time can make this much less stressful.
 The best starting point is to pick up the phone and talk to your client.
 Aim to understand why they haven’t paid and to get a clear commitment as to when they’ll settle their invoice.
 You can explain that you have a standard escalation process, for example perhaps you’ll charge interest on overdue amounts or stop ongoing work until previous invoices are settled.
-In more serious cases you may even consider getting legal advice or handing invoices over to a debt collection agency.
+In more serious cases you may even consider getting legal advice on debt recovery or handing invoices over to a debt collection agency.
 Most importantly make your client aware that you have an escalation procedure and you will follow it.

 5) Send a thank you note

 No matter when your client pays you, it’s a good habit to send a quick thank you note for the payment.
 This serves two purposes: it lets you end the job on a positive note, and it confirms that you’ve received payment.
 In the right circumstances you could also use it as a chance to pitch for more work.